Chaitu54321/Cats-vs-dogs-MLproject/README.md

 ## Project Overview

-The objective of this project is to create a model that can accurately identify whether a given image contains a dog or a cat.
+This project aims to create a model that can accurately identify whether a given image contains a dog or a cat.
 Below are the steps I followed during the development of this project:

 1. **Environment Setup**:
    - Installed necessary libraries such as TensorFlow and Keras.